drewag/Decree/README.md

 I developed this strategy through the implementation of many different apps and backend services written in Swift.
 I've used this paradigm for communicating between my own front and back-ends (both implemented in Swift) as well as to services such as Spotify, Freshdesk, Stripe, and more.

+**We offer a separate repository [DecreeServices](https://github.com/drewag/DecreeServices) with service declarations for popular services**

 Table of Contents
 --------------